Information Technology Leadership (Revision 3)

-To receive credit for CMIS 431, you must achieve a minimum grade of “D” (50%) on the Final Examination, and an overall grade of “D” for the entire course.
-The weighting of each assignment and the exam is indicated in the chart below.
-The passing grade for the final exam is “D” (50 percent).
+To receive credit for CMIS 431, you must achieve a minimum grade of 50 percent on the Final Examination, and an overall grade of “D” (50 percent) for the entire course.
+The weighting of each assessment activity is indicated in the chart below.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Austin, R. D., Nolan, R. L., & O’Donnell, S. (2016).
 The adventures of an IT leader (updated ed.).
 Boston: Harvard Business School Publishing.
 ISBN 978-1-63369-166-7

 McKeen, J. D., & Smith, H. A. (2015).
 IT strategy: Issues and practices (3rd. ed.)
 Upper Saddle River, NJ: Pearson Education.
 ISBN 978-0-13-354424-4.